Sean Berton

-Sean Berton (born October 31, 1979) is a former American football tight end in the National Football League.
-He was undrafted in the 2003 NFL Draft out of North Carolina State University.
+Sean Berton (born October 31, 1979) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was undrafted in the 2003 NFL draft after playing college football for the NC State Wolfpack.
 The Minnesota Vikings signed him to a 3-year minimum rookie contract in 2003, but he was released on September 3, 2005.
 The New York Giants claimed him off of waivers where he finished out his rookie contract before being released on May 23, 2006.

 High school

 Sean started his football career at Hempfield Area High School in Greensburg, Pennsylvania.
 He started as a sophomore at tight end and inside linebacker.
 He quickly became a fierce competitor in the Western Pennsylvania Interscholastic Athletic League and was revered as one of the best tight ends/inside linebackers in the western Pennsylvanian area.
 He began getting recruited his junior year by schools such as the University of Pittsburgh, South Carolina, West Virginia, Maryland, Boston College, and Rutgers.
 Sean won the Pittsburgh Post-Gazette's tight end position in their Fabulous 22 team.
 He conducted numerous college visits, but because of its atmosphere and facilities, he finally decided on West Virginia University.